autocrossblog/autocrossblog_astro/src/content/post/2024-02-02-vitour-tires.md

 ---
-layout: post
+author: chris
+image: '2024/vitourtire.jpg'
+publishDate: 2024-02-02T00:00:15+00:00
-title: Information about the Vitour Tempesta P1
+title: "Information about the Vitour Tempesta P1"
-description: "Information about the illegal Vitour Tempesta P1 tire and why they shouldn't be used"
+excerpt: "Information about the illegal Vitour Tempesta P1 tire and why they shouldn't be used"
-date: '2024-02-02T00:00:15+00:00'
-permalink: vitour-tires-illegal
-image: 2024/vitourtire.jpg
-categories: [ autocross, tires ]
 featured: false
-comments: true
+url: 'vitour-tires-illegal'
+tags:  [ autocross, tires ]
-last_modified_at: 2024-10-09T13:21:54-05:00
+updateDate: 2024-10-09T13:21:54-05:00
 ---

 If you're looking for information on the Vitour Tempesta P1 tire for the sport of autocross you've come to the right place!

 The tire isn't legal for national level autocross competition.
 Don't waste your money on it buying a set.